Sigmmma/c20/EDITORS.md

 # Although page titles, slugs, and body content are indexed for search, you may
 # want to boost the page in search results by adding extra keywords.
 If you find
 # that a page isn't showing up at the top of search results when you expect it
 # to, try adding some keywords.
+These are also used for OpenGraph tagging.
 keywords:
   en:
     - programs